corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 michaelOldroyd is valid.
 ```

-The JSON `Property` type has a `Name` property which gives us the underlying JSON form of the actual property name, as a `string`.
+The JSON `JsonObjectProperty` type has a `Name` property which gives us the underlying JSON form of the actual property name, as a `string`.
 Its `Value` property returns the value as a `JsonAny`.

+> Note: the name is actually a `JsonPropertyName` which is freely convertible to a string.
+This allows us to optimize the underlying storage mechanism for property names.

-It also exposes a `ValueAs<T>()` method to get the value as a specific type of `IJsonValue`, and a family of `ValueAs[Primitive]` properties, plus `ValueKind` if you want to explore its underlying type.
-These are analagous to the methods on `JsonAny` but you avoid converting to `JsonAny` explicitly, just to examine `Property` information.
+It also exposes a `ValueAs<T>()` method to get the value as a specific type of `IJsonValue`, plus `ValueKind` if you want to explore its underlying type.
+These are analagous to the methods on `JsonAny` but you avoid converting to `JsonAny` explicitly, just to examine property information.

 The result of all this is that we have emitted our additional properties to the Console; but we've also got the "well-known" properties in this list.
 Is there a way to filter those out?